dev-formata-io/stof/README.md

 /**
- * Prompt primitive type for AI workflows.
+ * Maintain prompts as functions for AI workflows.
  * - Trees of optionally structured prompts (strings with optional XML tags)
  * - Acts like a collection when you need it and a string when you don't
- * - A better, more maintainable way to create modern AI apps & agents */ fn create_prompt() -> prompt {
+ * - A better, more maintainable way to create AI apps & agents */ fn create_prompt() -> prompt {
     const llm_prompt = prompt();